KUTN

-KUTN (96.7 FM, "Flashback 96.7") is a radio station broadcasting a classic hits format.
+KUTN (96.7 FM, "Flashback 96.7" or in other words "96.7 Flashback") is a radio station broadcasting a Oldies format known as "Scott Shannon's The True Oldies Channel" (or Scott Shannon's the TOC for short.
 Licensed to Levan, Utah, United States, the station serves the Levan area.
 The station is owned by a Utah County-based company called Sanpete County Broadcasting Company.

 KUTN has a sister station known as KIXR.

 History

-The station was assigned the call sign KBLN on January 8, 1999.
-On January 25, 2001, the station changed its call sign to KCFM and on September 21, 2005, to KQMB; the radio station's name was Star 96.7.
+The station was assigned the call sign KBLN on January 8, 1999, they began playing music.
+On January 25, 2001, the station changed its call sign to KCFM and began playing Spanish music, broadcasting spanish general sessions of general conference of Christ's Church, and broadcasting spanish episodes of "Music and the Spoken Word", and on September 21, 2005, the station changed its call sign to KQMB; the radio station's name was Star 96.7.

-KQMB picked up the callsign and format from 102.7, which is now known as KSL (radio network) KSL-FM.
+KQMB picked up the callsign and format from 102.7, which is now known as KSL-FM.

 In 2014, the station lost its signal and in 2017, the station went dark.

 On December 20, 2018, Zeta Holdings, LLC sold the silent station, its booster signal in Provo, and translator K244DH Fort Douglas for $100,000 to Lucky Dog Broadcasting owned by Franklyn H. & Melanie Mueller.
 The sale was consummated on May 21, 2019.
 In 2020, the license for the booster signal in Provo was cancelled.
-The station returned to air on January 29, 2021.
-Originally, soft hits was aired on KKUT-HD4 Mount Pleasant for awhile.
-On April 17, 2021, KQMB flipped to a soft adult contemporary format branded as Kosy 96.7, and the soft hits was moved from KKUT-HD4 Mount Pleasant to KKUT-HD3 Mount Pleasant.
+The station returned to air on January 29, 2021, KQMB flipped to a soft adult contemporary format branded as Kosy 96.7, then it was aired on KKUT-HD4 Mount Pleasant for a while.
+On January 31, 2021, Kosy 96.7 began playing Sunday music 24 hours just like FM100.3 did.
+Kosy 96.7 9was an all-day Sunday music station for a while.
+On April 17, 2021, the soft hits was moved from KKUT-HD4 Mount Pleasant to KKUT-HD3 Mount Pleasant.
 As of November 16, 2021, KWLO 1580 and its FM translator on 99.9 began broadcasting a repeating audio message telling listeners that "Utah's Goat" had moved to 96.7 FM.
-KQMB flipped to a classic hit format branded as Utah's Goat 96.7, and the classic hits is now heard on KKUT-HD3 Mount Pleasant.
-Lucky Dog Broadcasting had been leasing the 1580 and 99.9 frequencies from owner RAMS III under a local marketing agreement (LMA), and due to the Covid-19 pandemic, Lucky Dog was unable to consummate the sale of KWLO and its associated translator.
+KQMB flipped to a classic hit format branded as Utah's Goat 96.7, and the classic hits is now heard on KKUT-HD3 Mount Pleasant, and Utah's Goat no longer playing Sunday music.
+Lucky Dog Broadcasting had been leasing the 1580 and 99.9 frequencies from owner RAMS III under a local marketing agreement (LMA), and due to the COVID-19 pandemic, Lucky Dog was unable to consummate the sale of KWLO and its associated translator.
 The new owner of 1580 and 99.9 was scheduled to take over operations of those frequencies beginning December 1, 2021.
 However, the transfer of station ownership was delayed by several months.
 Programming from Iglesia Pentecostal Vispera Del Fin began airing on KWLO on April 13, 2022.